Peeling Away the Fabrication

 Weak people who do not have the courage or basic honesty to admit how they feel about someone or something, often resort to simple prejudices.

 Smoking is easy to use as a reason why.

-Others will blame a race or religion for their failures, fears, finding an acceptable scapegoat for their lack.
+Others will blame a race or religion for their failures, finding an acceptable scapegoat for their lack.

 Powerless people lash out using 'acceptable' prejudices.

 One can blame a religion for all the violence/terrorism, blame an ethnicity for all the crime, blame anyone 'not me'.

 Uneducated or unsuccessful whites will claim it is the fault of non-whites why they are failures.
 That they aren't very bright, that they didn't do well in school, is the fault of non-whites.
 That they didn't qualify for a job because they didn't have the necessary training will be buried.
 It is the fault of non-whites why.